A Gift in Your Will

 Personal possessions (for example, property, art or antiques) can be left to the Community.

-Any gift made to the Community in your will can reduce liability for Inheritance Tax on your estate as well as being of enormous value to the Community of the Resurrection and its work with church and society.
+Any gift made to the Community in your will can reduce liability for Inheritance Tax on your estate as well as being of enormous value to the Community of the Resurrection.

 Making a gift to the Community of the Resurrection in your will is a way to support the Community for generations to come.

 If you are considering leaving a gift to the Community in your will, please think about letting us know.
 This would give us the opportunity to talk with you about how your gift could be used and to thank you in person.

 Please do contact us if you would like to know more about remembering the Community of the Resurrection in your will.
 We are always very happy to have a telephone conversation, to welcome you to Mirfield or to come and visit you – whichever is most convenient.